voinar/react_dashboard/README.md

 # Memelytix

-## Dashboard made in React for an AI/ML web scraping & data aggregation project.
+## Dashboard made with React for an AI/ML web scraping & data aggregation project.
 * Gathering memes from multiple sites and computing statistical data on usage frequency and sentiment (comments, likes) (AWS).
 * API calls (Axios) for live data rendering (Netlify).